robert-zaremba/robert-zaremba.github.io/_sources/2017/03/14/agile_workflow___essay_for_an_efficient_work_methodology.txt

     <b><a href="http://bit.ly/agile-workflow">http://bit.ly/agile-workflow</a></b>

-I try to recognize there that open interactive conversations are more valuable than top-down directives.
+I try to recognize, that open interactive conversations are more valuable than top-down directives.
 The document defines a framework for an efficient IT team (and not only) work organization.
 Feel free to contact me (or leave the comment below) about your opinion and your findings.
 Everything is welcome!
 THX.

 Shortly: Successful collaboration among the team relies heavily on three key factors: